s4742629/s4742629.github.io/_posts/2025-05-13-CleaningData.md

 ![](/Capture.JPG)

+There are too many mislabelled entries in the confusion matrix.
+Also, the t-SNE plot looks like a starfish and is very sparse for all the classes.
+Since I'm scraping images off of the internet, these inaccuracies are probably from the data itself.
+So, this is going to a post talking about **data cleaning**, based on the lecture content from the lecture 10a slides.

+I started off with trying to pop up all the high loss entries from the dataloader using this code I took from the lectures:
+> `interp.plot_top_losses(10)`

 `YEAR-MONTH-DAY-filename.md`

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `filename` is whatever file name you choose, to remind yourself what this post is about. `.md` is the file extension for markdown files.